-A stunning exploration of an extraordinary and unique body of work
+A stunning exploration of Magdalena Abakanowicz’s extraordinary and unique body of work

-Lavishly illustrated, this beautiful book explores the unique nature of these works and their impact as environmental sculpture.
-Considering the relationships between the Abakans and their forest-like atmosphere, and other key works, it reveals the artist’s broad interest in natural phenomena and folk-art traditions from different cultural backgrounds, and the mastery and determination of a woman artist who, despite the restrictions of living in Poland under an oppressive communist regime, established a career as an international artist.
+Lavishly illustrated with immersive photography and stunning details, this beautiful book explores the unique nature of these monumental works and their impact as environmental sculpture.
+Considering the relationships between the Abakans and their forestlike atmosphere, as well as other key works, it reveals the artist’s broad interest in natural phenomena and folk-art traditions from different cultural backgrounds, and the mastery and determination of a woman artist who, despite the restrictions of living in Poland under an oppressive Communist regime, established a career as an international artist.